jundalisay/superb/content/en/research/smith/wealth-of-nations/book-1/chapter-4b.md

-+++
+---
-title=  "The Origin of Coinage" heading=  "Chapter 2a Book 1 of The Wealth of Nations Simplified" date=  2020-01-25 image=  "/covers/wn.jpg" description=  "The difficulty of weighing metals led to coinage" linkb=  "/research/smith/wealth-of-nations/book-1/chapter-4a" linkbtext=  "Chapter 4a" linkf=  "/research/smith/wealth-of-nations/book-1/chapter-5a" linkftext=  "Chapter 5a" icon=  "/icons/smith.png"
+heading: "Chapter 2a of Book 1 of the Wealth of Nations Simplified"
-+++
+title: "The Origin of Coinage"
+date: 2020-01-29
+image: "/covers/wn.jpg"
+description: "The difficulty of weighing metals led to coinage"
+linkb: /research/smith/wealth-of-nations/book-1/chapter-4a
+linkbtext: "Chapter 4a"
+linkf: /research/smith/wealth-of-nations/book-1/chapter-5a
+linkftext: "Chapter 5a"
+icon: "/icons/smith.png"
+---

 {{< s v="9" >}} The inconvenience and difficulty of weighing those metals precisely gave rise to to the institution of coins.